Sunscreen Smarts: Myths, Mistakes, What’s Toxic—and Choosing Clean, Safe Protection

 So, the moral of this story is…Sunscreen is NOT the only option.

-• Apply a full ounce (about the size of a shot glass) to all exposed areas of the body thoroughly, for the average-sized adult.
+• Apply a full ounce (about a shot glass) to cover all exposed areas.

 THE DARKSIDE OF SUNSCREEN